Spontaneous spin-selective structural phase transition in chiral crystals

-\textbf{5.
-Minimal requirements and material relevance}\\ In this section, we summarize the general conditions under which CISSPT occurs and demonstrate whether the corresponding energy scales fall within experimentally realistic ranges, without invoking any specific material system.
-Here, we simply employ rough order estimation; therefore, the identification of specific material candidates and more quantitative calculations depend on future work.
-Based on the theoretical framework in this article, the minimal necessary conditions that must be satisfied for CISSPT are summarized as follows. \begin{enumerate} \item The parent crystal structure hosts structural chirality, lacking inversion and mirror symmetries, and screw symmetry along a well-defined axis. \item The parent phase is a metal or organic conductor with itinerant carriers and Fermi surfaces.
-This is necessary because the Peierls instability requires electronic states at the Fermi level. \item The electronic structure must provide substantial conduction along the chiral axis or exhibit Fermi-surface nesting with a wave vector $Q$ parallel to the chiral axis; this requirement is not limited to quasi-1D systems. \item The quantitative criterion derived in Eq.~\eqref{CISSPT_requirement} holds: the softening transition temperature for transverse phonons must exceed that of longitudinal phonons, thereby guaranteeing that the transverse Peierls transition is preferentially realized. \end{enumerate}
+\textit{Material feasibility and experimental signatures}.--- Based on the theoretical framework, the necessary conditions for CISSPT are summarized as follows: (1) the parent crystal is structurally chiral, lacking inversion and mirror symmetries while preserving screw symmetry along a principal axis; (2) the parent phase is a metal or organic conductor with itinerant carriers, providing electronic states at the Fermi level; (3) the Fermi surface exhibits nesting parallel to the chiral axis --- this requirement is not limited to quasi-1D systems; (4) the ratios $\omega_{Q,T}/g_{\mathrm{T}}$ and $\omega_{Q,L}/g_{\mathrm{L}}$ are comparable, so that the transverse instability is energetically favored.